-Mix the sugar, syrup and water together in a large pan over medium heat.
-Stir mixture until the sugar has dissolved.
-Boil without stirring until the temperature reaches 310 degrees or a “hard crack” on a candy thermometer, or when mixture forms brittle threads when dropped into cold water.
+Mix the sugar, syrup, and water together in a large pan over medium heat.
+Stir the mixture until the sugar has dissolved.
+Boil without stirring until the temperature reaches 310 degrees or a “hard crack” on a candy thermometer, or when the mixture forms brittle threads when dropped into cold water.
 See how to calibrate a candy thermometer.

 Remove from heat.
 Slowly add the flavoring oil, then add food coloring as desired.

-Mix well and pour onto the foil lined cookie sheet.
-Let candy cool completely before breaking into pieces.
+Mix well and pour onto the foil-lined cookie sheet.
+Let the candy cool completely before breaking into pieces.
 I don’t recommend putting this in the refrigerator.
 It will feel cool on the outside but sometimes still be warm on the inside.
 You don’t want this when you start to break it into pieces.

 After it has set up…sprinkle powdered sugar over the surface.

 Spread a piece of wax paper or plastic wrap over the top of candy.
 Using the handle of a heavy knife, break candy into pieces.
 Sprinkle the candy with more powdered sugar.

 That’s it….you made hard candy!
 Don’t forget you can make this in many different flavors…I have them listed on the recipe…

 You might also like these other crunchy candy recipes…Print

 This Hard Candy recipe is so flavorful and you can make it in any flavor you desire.
 My favorite flavor is Cinnamon.
 See all the flavor options on this recipe.
 They’re endless!
 This is a great candy to make at Christmas!

 - 1 teaspoon (1 dram bottle) Lorann flavoring oil